bobbingwide/wp-top12/README.md

 ## Frequently Asked Questions

+# What is provided?
+Version 1.0.0 provides the [wp-top12] shortcode in a new main plugin routine ( wp-top12.php ).

+The downloads.php routine has been changed to use the WordPress REST API.

-# What is this for?
+# What was this plugin's original use?

-wp-top12 provides mechanisms to post process daily trace summary report files
+Back in 2012 this plugin provided mechanisms to post process daily trace summary report files

 * download for analysis and comparison
 * produce summary reports
 * use as input to drive performance tests

-# What is provided?
-Version 1.0.0 provides the [wp-top12] shortcode in a new main plugin routine ( wp-top12.php )
-The downloads.php routine has been changed to use the WordPress REST API.
+It's been a long time since I did this.

-In version 0.0.1 there are 5 routines:
+In version 0.0.1 there were 5 routines:

 - vt.php -
 - vt-stats.php - Count the requests over a period of time ( from 2015/10/01 to ... )